BisonSchweizAG/commercetools-datacleanup/README.md

 - {{now}}}
 - {{now-3M}}
 - {{now+1y+1M}}

+Predicates of type _custom-object_ require a value in the _container_ attribute.
+This attribute should only be set for this type of predicate.
+The attribute is ignored for all other predicate types.

 If you want full control of the cleanup logic you can configure a class which implements the CleanupCommand interface.
 The class must be configured by its fully qualified name.